sheguloves/blog/_posts/2016-02-18-Angular-Gulp-Browserify-Notes.md

         .pipe(notify({ message: 'browserify main.js and minification complete' }));
 });
 {% endhighlight %}

-then you don't need ng-annotate
+You can see we add option: `{mangle: false}` for `uglify`, then you don't need ng-annotate any more.

 **Otherwise**